Blueberry duff is a steamed pudding here in Newfoundland, sometimes served with dinner, sometimes as a dessert with blueberry or rum sauce.

 Traditions vary accross the province with some people who only know this dish as a dessert course, being served with a brown sugar or rum sauce; others know it as a side dish served with the other components of a Jigg’s dinner.

 This is a very close cousin to the Figgy Duff.…which doesn’t really have figs at all.
+You can read a lot ,ore about this sort of pudding/duff in that post.

 Like this recipe?